Creator Terms Conditions

 16.6 The Provider shall not be liable to the Customer in respect of any loss of business, contracts or opportunities.

-16.7 The Provider shall not be liable to the Customer in respect of any loss or corruption of any data, database or software[; providing that this Clause
+16.7 The Provider shall not be liable to the Customer in respect of any loss or corruption of any data, database or software.

 16.9 The Provider shall not be liable to the Customer in respect of any special, indirect or consequential loss or damage.